pyrodie18/splunk-ai-operator/tools/artifacts_download_upload_scripts/README.md

 This directory contains scripts for downloading model artifacts from Hugging Face and uploading them to MinIO/S3.

+## ⚠️ Important Prerequisites

+**Sudo Access May Be Required:**
+- These scripts automatically install dependencies (wget, yq, git-lfs, AWS CLI, MinIO Client, etc.)
+- On Linux systems, installing dependencies typically requires sudo/root access
+- On macOS, sudo may be required depending on your Homebrew configuration
+- If you don't have sudo access:
+  - Dependencies will be installed to user directories (`~/.local/bin`)
+  - Ensure `~/.local/bin` is in your PATH
+  - Manual installation instructions will be provided if automatic installation fails

+**Running Scripts:**
+- If dependency installation fails, try running with sudo: `sudo ./script_name.sh`
+- Or manually install required dependencies first (see Dependency Installation Methods section)

 ## Scripts

 ### 1. `download_from_huggingface.sh`